 A typical dark ride centers around the ride system itself.
-Rides are generally programmed to follow a specific path along a track and sometime even have a built-in motion base that moves around to thrill guests.
+Rides are generally programmed to follow a specific path along a track and sometimes even have a built-in motion base that moves around to thrill guests.
 As fascinating as that may be, a moving vehicle is not enough to make a fun dark ride.
-For this you need other elements like audio, video, lighting, and animated figures that coordinate with the ride system to provide an immersive experience.
+For this, you need other elements like audio, video, lighting, and animated figures that coordinate with the ride system to provide an immersive experience.

-The biggest challenges for building these types of attractions is ensuring the synchronization of the various types of gear with the ride system.
+The biggest challenge for building these types of attractions is ensuring the synchronization of the various types of gear with the ride system.
 This is difficult because ride systems aren’t really designed with audio-visual-sensory experience in mind.
 They are designed with safety in mind because it’s generally frowned upon to maim and/or kill guests.

 This is where it is nice to have a system that is uniquely designed to coordinate with the ride system as well as all the other aspects of the attraction in a tightly synchronized manner.
 This involves communication with the PLC devices that operate the ride as well as a precise synchronization method that works over wireless connections.

 This guide explains how to use the V16X and RidePlayer to coordinate synchronization between the ride vehicles and the offboard systems.
 It also ties in our AV Binloop Uncompressed to provide video playback for the projections commonly used in modern dark rides.

 Integrating the System

 As you can see from the application diagram, we’re going to implement a dark ride that incorporates a ride system, video projection, animation control, and onboard audio.
 By monitoring data within the onboard ride control PLC, each RidePlayer is able to sense its location (scene) along the ride path.
 When the vehicle reaches specific locations within the ride, RidePlayer coordinates synchronous playback of onboard audio with the offboard video and animation control for that location.

 Let’s look at the gear we have designed into this system and its role in implementing the dark ride.